GandiTypo/Geometry-Calculator/README.md

 This project is a terminal-based geometry calculator developed in C++.

-It uses a simple menu-driven system with colored text output to improve user experience in the terminal.
+It uses a menu-driven system with colored terminal output to create a cleaner and more interactive CLI experience.

-The program is currently in development and focuses on structured menu navigation for geometry selection.
+The program includes geometry category selection, shape selection menus, input validation, and calculation flow navigation.

+This project is currently under development and will continue to receive new geometry formulas and features in future updates.

 ## Getting Started